tinkerwell/angular-table/README.md

 ### Filtering

-This directive currently does not attempt to provide a mechanism for filtering.
+This directive does not attempt to provide a mechanism for filtering.
 You can of course filter the list yourself.
 This will be reflected automatically by the table and the pagination, since we have a bi-directional binding.